 NEW YORK (AP) — This winter’s mild flu season has faded to a trickle of cases in much of the U.S., but health officials aren’t ready to call it over.

-Since the beginning of the year, positive flu test results and doctor’s office visits for flu-like illnesses are down.
+Since the beginning of the year, positive flu test results and doctor’s office visits for flu-like illness are down.
 But second waves of influenza are not unusual, and some experts said it’s possible a late winter or spring surge could be coming.

 “The question we’re asking ourselves now is: ‘Is this it, or is there more to come?’” said Lynnette Brammer of the Centers for Disease Control and Prevention.

-COVID-19 cases have been falling, leading to a decline in mask-wearing and behaviors that may have been keeping flu down this winter.
+COVID-19 cases have been falling, leading to a decline in mask wearing and behaviors that may have been keeping flu down this winter.
 As people are less cautious, flu or other respiratory viruses can surge, Brammer said.

 Indeed, some indicators of flu activity have inched up the last couple of weeks: a count of flu-related hospitalizations and the percent of specimens from patients with respiratory illnesses that test positive for flu.